esentri/domainlifecycles/readme_persistence.md

 It could be used as a base mechanism for CQRS, extended logging, auditing or for example to keep an external search index in sync.

-Every Repository allows to pass a `nitrox.dlc.core.persistence.repository.PersistenceEventPublisher`, that enables to pass the PersistenceActions to any kind of event bus.
+Every Repository allows to pass a `io.domainlifecycles.core.persistence.repository.PersistenceEventPublisher`, that enables to pass the PersistenceActions to any kind of event bus.

 The following example shows the constructor of a Repository using a 'customized' EventPublisher: